AstroSayan/StepAnalyzer/README.md

     i) Open Anaconda Prompt.
     ii) Write the following command:
         `pip install stepanalyzer`
-    iii) import `stepresponse` to your program.
+    iii) import `stepanalyzer` to your program.
 2. For Jupyter Notebook or Google colab:
-    i) Add `pip install stepanalyzer` before writing the program. ii) import `stepanalyzer` to your program.
+    i) Add `!pip install stepanalyzer` before writing the program. ii) import `stepanalyzer` to your program.
 3. For system installation;
     i) Write the following command in prompt at proper path: